greyhawk16/webshell_detector/README.md

 4. Send query to VirusTotal and MalwareBazaar to check hash value(`SHA256`) of given file is registered as webshell or other types of malware.
 It will show `True` if hash is registered as webshell, `Other` when the hash is resgistered but not as webshell. `False` if hash is not found.

+A file in which satisfies at least one standards above, is  considered as webshell and will be included in analysis result.
+Even if a file is found to be other types of malware, this will add the file to analysis result.

 ## Planned Updates
 1. Detection features